lamberta/devkit-doc/guide/game-walkthrough.md

 Once the Game Closure SDK environment is initialized, the game picks up in your project's `./src/Application.js` file.
-In *Whack-that-Mole!*, this file is rather short.
-It's purpose is to initialize the title and game screen and handle events for directing the game flow.
+In *Whack-that-Mole!*, this file is rather short, and its purpose is to initialize the title screen and game screen and handle events for directing the game flow.

 ~~~